 In a criminal justice system that processes misery day in and day out, there is a question whether the new Bronx district attorney, criticized as a former judge in the Kalief Browder case, can truly bring reform.
 (The Undefeated )

-A new documentary titled “The Lost Arcade” is a scorned love letter to the Chinatown Fair and all it once represented.
-(The New Yorker) Advertisements Continue reading In Search of “The Lost Arcade”
+A new documentary titled “The Lost Arcade” serves as a scorned love letter to the Chinatown Fair and all it once represented.
+(The New Yorker)

-Lawyers and advocates have renewed efforts to train residents on how to avoid deadly encounters with law enforcement, while awaiting reform.
+Advocates have renewed efforts to train residents how to avoid deadly encounters with police – while awaiting reform.
 (The Atlantic)

-Lezley McSpadden goes on a tour to discuss her memoir about losing her son in a police shooting, ‘to represent’ their side of the story.
+Lezley McSpadden goes on a tour to discuss her memoir about losing her son, who was shot and killed by police, “to represent,” she says, their side of the story.
 (The New Yorker)